jodylim123/Tapioca/README.md

        fit="contain">

 Tapioca is scientifically known as *Manihot esculenta Crantz*.
-Named in 1766 after a botanist from Luxembourg, <span eid = "Q112261">Heinrich Johann Nepomuk von Crantz</span>, it is native to South America. [^1] The term tapioca is derived from tipi'óka, its Tupi language name which was spoken by natives when the Portuguese arrived in Brazil in the 1500s. [^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
-Around the world, the plant is also known as cassava, yuca, or manioc; locally, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese. [^3]
+Named in 1766 after a botanist from Luxembourg, <span eid = "Q112261">Heinrich Johann Nepomuk von Crantz</span>, it is native to South America.[^1] The term tapioca is derived from *tipi'óka*, its Tupi language name which was spoken by natives when the Portuguese arrived in Brazil in the 1500s.[^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
+Around the world, the plant is also known as cassava, yuca, or manioc; locally, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese.[^3]
 <param ve-map-layer
        center="Q155">
 <param ve-map